-Are the blowers only blowing hot or cold?
+Are the heater blowers only blowing hot or cold?
 Is only one vent blowing air?
 Is there a strange noise or burning smell?
-Auto Experts Medway can test heater resistors in Chatham in Medway.
+Autoexperts Medway can test heater resistors in Gillingham in Medway.

 Modern cars are designed to have a constant through-flow of fresh air that keeps the interior atmosphere pleasant even with all the windows shut.
 The incoming cold air can be heated by the engine to keep the windows clear of mist and the car interior at a chosen temperature.

-Air enters a large duct at the front of the car commonly through grilles in the scuttle panel, They are placed so that when the car is moving the entry point is in a high-pressure area and air is forced in.
+Air enters a large duct at the front of the car commonly through grilles in the scuttle panel.
+They are placed so that when the car is moving air is forced in through the air vents.
 From there it goes to the Heater, which warms it if required.

 The incoming air can be heated as it enters the cabin.
 It does this by allowing air to pass though the fins of a mini radiator or Heater Matrix.
 This is normally situated in a heater box behind the dash board.